-WordPress has transformed how content is created, published and managed.
+WordPress has transformed how content is created, designed, published and managed.
 It is a one-stop shop for everything websites.
 WordPress possess cutting edge features that have made the work of webmasters and bloggers very easy.
 You only need to register your WordPress account, and you are good to venture into the content creation world.

 Maintenance and constant improvement are the key ingredients for perfection.
 Hence, as a website owner, you should dedicate most of your time assessing the metrics provided by WordPress.
 When you invest time and energy in managing your WordPress, you stand to benefit more because it is always updated and work optimally at all times.